tarantaino/Client-Server-Chat-Project/README.md

 !who - Available users list

-!connect client_name - Start a chat with a user")
+!connect client_name - Start a chat with a user

 !disconnect - Disconnect from the chat